JSorngard/zalgo_codec/codec/README.md

 # zalgo codec

 This crate lets you convert an ASCII text string into a single unicode grapheme cluster and back.
-It is based on the encoding and decoding functions [originally written in Python](https://github.com/DaCoolOne/DumbIdeas/tree/main/reddit_ph_compressor) by Scott Conner and extends them for Rust by providing a procedural macro that lets you embed an encoded string and decode it into source code at compile time.
+It also provides a procedural macro that lets you embed such a grapheme cluster and decode it into source code at compile time.
 This lets you reach new lows in the field of self-documenting code.

-The encoded string will be ~2 times larger than the original in terms of bytes, but if you count the number of grapheme clusters it contains (with e.g. [`UnicodeSegmentation::graphemes`](https://docs.rs/unicode-segmentation/latest/unicode_segmentation/trait.UnicodeSegmentation.html#tymethod.graphemes)) you should only get one.
+The encoded string will be ~2 times larger than the original in terms of bytes.

 The crate also contains a small program that lets you test the codec by encoding/decoding text and files.
 If you have cloned the repository you can build it with `cargo build --release --features binary`, and if you want to install it from crates.io you can do so with `cargo install zalgo-codec --features binary`.

-Additionally the crate provides a function to encode Python code and wrap the result in a decoder that decodes and executes the encoded string, retaining the functionality of the original code.
+Additionally the crate provides a function to encode Python code and wrap the result in a decoder that decodes and executes it such that the result retains the functionality of the original code.

 ## Examples